JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 #### Team Experience Gaps
 - Many ARK analysts lack extensive STEM training or operational credentials.
-- Some of the public-facing analysts appear quite early in their careers, and their industry experience may not match the complexity of the tech businesses they’re analyzing.
+- Some of the public-facing analysts have limited industry experience and demonstrated successes which may not match the complexity of the tech businesses they’re analyzing.

 ---